brick/money/README.md

 $converter->convert($money, 'EUR', RoundingMode::DOWN);
 ```

-The converter performs the most precise calculation possible, internally representing the final amount as a rational number until the very last step.
+The converter performs the most precise calculation possible, internally representing the result as a rational number until the very last step.

 To use the currency converter, you need an `ExchangeRateProvider`.
 Several implementations are provided, among which: